-Jake is a program officer with IREX’s Information & Media Practice where he provides programmatic support to media and information literacy training initiatives, independent media support programs, and community-centered access to information projects across IREX’s Europe & Eurasia and Middle East & North Africa portfolios.
+Jake is a senior program officer with IREX’s Information & Media Practice where he provides programmatic support to media and information literacy training initiatives, independent media support programs, and community-centered access to information projects across IREX’s Europe & Eurasia and Middle East & North Africa portfolios.

 Jake has supported IREX’s Learn to Discern global media and information literacy initiatives since their inception in Ukraine in 2015, helping to adapt them to Ukraine's secondary school system as well as new country contexts, such as Serbia and the United States (Arizona).
 He is the primary Washington-based backstop for IREX’s current Learn to Discern initiatives in Ukraine and has been the compliance lead for the Supporting Independent Media in Syria program since 2016.
 Jake also serves as the Information & Media Practice's liaison with IREX's Strategic Communications Unit.
 Since joining IREX in 2015, Jake’s portfolio has also included the seven-year, Bill & Melinda Gates Foundation-funded Novateca - Global Libraries Moldova program and projects such as Citizen Engagement and Reform Communications and the Citizen Media Literacy Project in Ukraine.